Take videos with a PC

 using a web browser, you can use one of the mobile apps, and you can even keep files in sync with other computers by installing the OneDrive desktop app

-on them (available for Windows 7, Windows Vista and Mac).
+on them (available for Windows 7, Windows Vista, and Mac).

 Storing videos on OneDrive makes sharing them convenient.
 You can choose whether you want to let people only view the files or also edit them.
 You can also post links on social networks and get short URLs for sharing in text messages.
-For more information about sharing files in OneDrive, see OneDrive: FAQ.
+For more info about sharing files in OneDrive, see OneDrive: FAQ.

-Next: Sharing videos
+Next: Share videos

 Get help from the